MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

 ![configure Flics](./media/flic-button-flows/configure-flic-actions.png)

 After you've configured the properties for a Flic, you can select your Flics as triggers for your flows.
-You will see how to do this later in this document.
+You select triggers later in this document.

 ## Create a flow that's triggered by a Flic